openworld-community/peredelano_entry_bot/.githooks/README.md

 ### Usage

-Make commit and git will call this local pre-commit hook
+Make commit and git will call this local pre-commit hook.

 ```bash
 #!/bin/bash